Onto0/ai-response/README.md

 # Typing Bot (GPT-2 Powered)
 ## **I WILL NOT GUARANTEE ANY HELP WITH THIS IF YOU HAVE PROBLEMS**

+Another warning this AI has no filter and can be offensive 😁 it is sometimes crashes out also

 This script generates text using GPT-2 and types it out in any text field you are selected on by simulating keyboard inputs.
 The goal?
 Send ridiculous AI-generated messages automatically.

 ---